 Increasing the tool throughput is also a measure for manufacturing cost reduction in module manufacturing.
 The expected throughput trends of key equipment in module front end and back end are summarized in Fig. 24a and 24b.
 We expect a continuous throughput increase in the next years.
+Industrial solutions are available by today for a fast introduction also for multi bus bar product implementation as indicated by the yellow color marking.

-In 2029 the throughput of stringing and lamination tools is expected to increase to up to 140% and by about 20% respectively of the 2018 values.
+In 2029 the throughput of stringing and lamination tools is expected to increase fast to up to 140% and by about 20% respectively of the 2018 values.
+Solutions are available for mass production and first industrial implementation as indicated by the color marking.
 In order to reduce the floor space and hence the cost of module manufacturing, the equipment should occupy less floor space and achieve higher throughput.
 This should be possible by combining continuous improvements and new developments, particularly for connection and encapsulation processes.
 For the latter process, new encapsulation materials with shorter processing times would be desirable.
-Stringing of multi busbar and half cells will also require significant tool improvements.
+Stringing of multi bus bar and half cells will also require significant tool improvements.